-- 01 Provide a conveniently located meeting place for the community, where Council and other public organisations can advertise available community services. - Community facilities and public conveniences are encouraged by Council on the following basis:
+- 01 Provide a conveniently located meeting place for the community, where Council and other public organisations can advertise available community services. - 02 Provide accessible, safe and durable public conveniences which cater for the broad needs of the community.

+Community facilities and public conveniences are encouraged by Council on the following basis:
-C1 The community facility should be located as identified in Figure 41 Area designation of a community facility.

-C2 The community facility must convenient

-- conveniences. - The minimum area of the community facility is 100m2, including conveniences.
-C3 - C4 The community facility may incorporate a privately operated cafe. - The community facility should clearly address the public domain.
-C5 - Public conveniences should be incorporated in building developments generally, and should C6 cater for the needs of people with mobility disabilities such as the elderly, and the needs ant and very property of the service of parents with infants. - The provision of natural light and ventation to public conveniences is highly desirable.
+- The community facility should be located as identified in Figure 41 Area designated for the C1 construction of a community facility. - C2 The community facility must provide a community display area, public seating and public conveniences. - C3 The minimum area of the community facility is 100m2, including conveniences. - C4 The community facility may incorporate a privately operated cafe. - The community facility should clearly address the public domain.
+C5 - Public conveniences should be incorporated in building developments generally, and should C6 cater for the needs of people with mobility disabilities such as the elderly, and the needs ant and ve and some a of parents with infants. - The provision of natural light and vertilation to public conveniences is highly desirable.